fzhedu/bolt/README.md

 # building bolt for spark
 make release_spark

-# In master branch, by default, BUILD_VERSION is master.
+# In main branch, by default, BUILD_VERSION is main.
-make release_spark BUILD_VERSION=master
+make release_spark BUILD_VERSION=main
 ```

 ### Importing Bolt as a library